CHAPTER Rev 2400

 business profits tax liability may be used to offset the taxpayer’s business

-enterprise tax liability as provided on RSA 77-A:5, XII.
+enterprise tax liability as provided on RSA 77-A:5, XIII.

 (c)